What is an HMO (Health Maintenance Organization)?

 PCP changes become effective on the first day of the following month.

-I have dental coverage through KHPE, but I’ve never selected a dentist.
+I have dental coverage, but I’ve never selected a dentist.
 What should I do?

 It is important to select a dentist as soon as your dental coverage becomes effective to avoid interruption or delay in your dental care.
-Contact Member Services to request a directory of dentists.
-When you’ve made your selection, call Member Services to register your choice.
-The Member Services associate will explain when you will be enrolled with the dentist.
+Contact Customer Service to request a directory of dentists.
+When you’ve made your selection, call Customer Service to register your choice.
+The Customer Service associate will explain when you will be enrolled with the dentist.
 You need to select one dentist for your entire family.
 If you have the pediatric dental program only, choose one dentist for all your children age 12 and younger.

 What should I do if I need a doctor and my PCP is unavailable?